 Serving Vancouver WA | Portland OR

-If you’re a homeowner on a septic system, nothing when it comes to repairs to your homes septic system is easy, and worse yet getting news that your septic systems drainfield is failing is just about the worst news possible.
-If you’ve been told that you have no options except to dig up your existing drainfield and have it replaced, please read on.
-Many homeowners don’t realize there’s drastically less expensive options for septic system drainfield repair to have it last years longer.
+If you’re a homeowner with a septic system, getting the news that your septic system’s drain field is failing is just about the worst news possible.
+If you’ve been told that you have no options except to dig up your existing drain field–also known as a leach field–and have it replaced, please read on.
+Many homeowners don’t realize that there are other options, such as septic drain field repair, that can preserve and rejuvenate your existing system.

 Ready to Discuss Your Plumbing Project?